xdevelnet/AYKVMSBB/README.md

 Q: I found a huge piece of garbage in your code.

 A: That's great!
 Now we can discuss about that if you want.
 Btw, shitty things inside that project is pretty normal.
 Just relax and have fun!

+Q: List of supported countries/banks please?

+A:

+1. Russia: Central Bank of the Russian Federation
+2. Ukraine: National Bank of Ukraine